csinva/csinva.github.io/_notes/ai/nlp.md

 - self-attention layer [implementation](https://github.com/mertensu/transformer-tutorial) and [mathematics](https://homes.cs.washington.edu/~thickstn/docs/transformers.pdf)

 - **self-attention ** - layer that lets word learn its relation to other layers
-  - for each word, want score telling how much importance to place on each other word (queries * keys)
+  - for each word, want score telling how much importance to place on each other word (queries $\cdot$ keys)
   - we get an encoding for each word
     - the encoding of each word returns a weighted sum of the values of the words (the current word gets the highest weight)
     - softmax this and use it to do weighted sum of values![Screen Shot 2019-08-17 at 2.51.53 PM](assets/nlp/Screen Shot 2019-08-17 at 2.51.53 PM.png)